JS19191898/H1-refactoring-sample/README.md

 # js-hw-1

-Project Description
 I refactored existing code for a client per their wishes.
 Specifically, I replaced div elements for semantic elements within the html, editing the corresponding css code as well.
 I also made sure to tidy up the nesting of the html code.
 Finally, I left comments on my changes in green underneath appropriate lines in the css file.

 Link - 123